Sorry, you need to enable JavaScript to visit this website.

 Regulations of special groups of young people

-It is also the Fundamental Law of Hungary that declares the rights for adult members of special groups of society (including those who reached the age of 18).
+It is also the Fundamental Law of Hungary that declares the rights of adult members of special groups of society (including those who reach the age of 18).

-'Every adult person recognised as a refugee, immigrant or resident in Hungary shall have the right to vote in elections of local government representatives and mayors.'
+'Every adult person recognised as a refugee or enjoying permanent residence status in Hungary shall have the right to vote in elections of local government representatives and mayors.'

-Those people who committed a crime or have limited capacity to act and therefore are prohibited by the court from exercising the right of suffrage cannot vote.
-Those young people cannot either vote who are adult citizens of another Member State of the European Union having a residence in Hungary but whose exercise of suffrage was prohibited in their country of citizenship.
+Those people who committed a crime or have limited capacity to act, and therefore, are prohibited by the court from exercising the right of suffrage cannot vote.
+Those young people cannot vote who are adult citizens of another Member State of the European Union having a residence in Hungary but whose exercise of suffrage was prohibited in their country of citizenship.

 A questionnaire survey of Hungarian youth has been conducted every four years since 2000.
-The last, representative survey took place in 2020.
-8000 young people (aged 15-29) were interviewed on various topics (e.g. family, education, work, social media, politics).
+In the representative survey conducted in 2020, 8 000 young people (aged 15-29) were interviewed on various topics (e.g. family, education, work, social media, politics).

-The results on the interest in politics has increased significantly among young people (the figure was 2.03 in 2016 and 2.43 in 2020).
-Young people's interest in public life has also increased in the last 4 years: in 2016, the 'value of interest in public life' was 2.46, in 2020 it was 2.91 (average on a 1-5 point scale).
-Since the last survey, the proportion of those who think democracy is the best political system has increased to 57%.
+The results on the interest in politics have increased significantly among young people (the figure was 2.03 in 2016 and 2.43 in 2020).
+Young people's interest in public life has also increased since 2016: the 'value of interest in public life' was 2.46, and in 2020, it was 2.91 (average on a 1-5 point scale).
+Between 2016-2022, the proportion of those who think democracy is the best political system has increased to 57%.

 In conclusion, research results show, that the political interest of the Hungarian youth has increased in recent years.